Conversation With a Nigerian Female Author

 At the recently concluded convention of the association of Nigerian authors, there was a move to bring the female authors together, what do you think informed such a drive?

 Yes, I am aware of that move to bring Nigerian female authors together.
 Nigerian female writers are making the effort to come together under one umbrella or the other.
 One of such platforms is the Association of Nigerian Female Authors (ANFA) among others.
 The reason for this, I believe, is not far-fetched.
 The female Nigerian writer needs to be more visible and the best way to achieve this is to have a platform from which to seek both to be seen and heard.
 As much as I know that some of our male counterparts are sympathetic enough (I use that word deliberately), one can also understand that they are not too prepared to yield much space to the female writer.
-So, there is the need for Nigerian female writers to come together and create a strong visible image for themselves.
-If we fail to blow our trumpets, like they say, we should not expect any body to do that for us.
+So, there is a need for Nigerian female writers to come together and create a strong visible image for themselves.
+If we fail to blow our trumpets, as they say, we should not expect anybody to do that for us.
 And the time to do that is now.

 As a published author, what has been your experience?